Esri/project-delivery-scripts/README.md

 2. Clone Apps, Maps, and Data into the respective organizations for Services users to do work and end users to access project updates.

-There are two versions:
+There are two versions of this script:
 1. Enterprise Scripts: use the scripts in this folder if the company has ArcGIS Enterprise and an ArcGIS Online Organization and they want to use both to share content with the end users.
 The Online Org and the Portal will both have a group that can be empty or contain template items that they want to deploy to end users.
-2. ArcGIS Online Only Scripts: use the scripts in this folder if the company just has an ArcGIS Online Organziation that they want to use to share content with their end users.
+2. ArcGIS Online Only Scripts: use the scripts in this folder if the company just has an ArcGIS Online Organization that they want to use to share content with their end users.
 The company's ArcGIS Online Organization will have a template group or groups containing items that they want to deploy to end users.

 ## Features